 The most common treatment is the broad-spectrum anti-parasitic medication ivermectin, sold under the name Stromectol in the USA and Mectizan in Canada, although selamectin (an active ingredient in the medication Stronghold) is an effective treatment used by many vets and animal charities in Britain and fluralaner (active ingredient in the medication Bravecto) has recently been used by wildlife rescues in the US and Canada to treat mange.
 Homeopathic remedies are sometimes employed for mild-to-moderate infections, the most common probably being arsenicum album and sulphur 30c.
 The National Fox Welfare Society (NFWS), for example, sends out about of these 70 free treatments every week.
 There is, however, no clinical evidence that homeopathic remedies have any effect, because they are essentially water.
-Nonetheless, many letters from members of the public on the NFWS’s website testify to apparent improvements seen with these remedies.
+Nonetheless, many letters from members of the public on the NFWS's website testify to apparent improvements seen with these remedies.
 Recently, essential oils, particularly clove and tee tree, have been shown to kill the Sarcoptes mites by both direct (topical) application and fumigation.

 Mange is a persistent contagious skin infection caused by a parasitic mite.
 There are two forms of mange generally found among members of the dog family, classified according to the mite that causes the infection.
-Demodetic mange, sometimes called demodicosis or ‘red mange’, is caused by mites of the Demodex genus (typically D. canis in domestic dogs) that live in hair follicles and are usually only problematic for animals with a weakened immune system.
+Demodetic mange, sometimes called demodicosis or “red mang”, is caused by mites of the Demodex genus (typically D. canis in domestic dogs) that live in hair follicles and are usually only problematic for animals with a weakened immune system.
 Much more common and more severe, particularly in wildlife, is Sarcoptic mange.
-Sarcoptic mange is caused by the mite Sarcoptes scabiei, the name comes from the Greek sarkos for ‘flesh’ and koptein meaning ‘to cut’, and the Latin scabare meaning ‘to scratch’, which sums up the symptoms succinctly.
+Sarcoptic mange is caused by the mite Sarcoptes scabiei, the name comes from the Greek sarkos for “flesh” and koptein meaning “to cut”, and the Latin scabare meaning “to scratch”, which sums up the symptoms succinctly.
 In humans, S. scabiei causes scabies, while in all other animals the same condition is called mange.
 It is worth quickly noting that there is a third form, Notoedric mange, or feline mange, which is caused by the mite Notoedres cati that only very rarely infects other animals.